johnwcowan/r7rs-work/MaybeEither.md

 If *maybe* is a Just, returns its payload; otherwise returns no values.

+`(maybe->two-values) `*maybe*`)`

+If *maybe* is a Just, returns two values, its payload and `#t`;
+otherwise returns two values, both `#f`.
+(This protocol is more often used in Common Lisp, where additional values are automatically discarded if the continuation expects only one.)

 `(values->maybe `*producer*`)`

+This procedure is the inverse of both `maybe->values` and `maybe->two-values`.
-Invokes *producer* with no arguments.
+It invokes *producer* with no arguments.
+If no values are returned, Nothing is returned.
+If one value is returned, the value is wrapped in a Just and returned.
-If one or more values is returned, returns the first value wrapped in a Just and any remaining values are discarded;
+If two values are returned and the second value is true, the first value is wrapped in a Just and returned;
-if no values are returned, returns Nothing.
+but if the second value is false, Nothing is returned.
+It is an error if *producer* returns more than two values.

 ### Map, fold and unfold